jandelgado/jled/README.md

 All time values are specified in milliseconds.

-The [user_func](examples/user_func) example demonstrates a simple user provided brightness function, while the [morse](examples/morse) shows how a more complex application, allowing you to send morse codes (not necessarily with an LED), can be realized.
+The [user_func](examples/user_func) example demonstrates a simple user provided brightness function, while the [morse](examples/morse) example shows how a more complex application, allowing you to send morse codes (not necessarily with an LED), can be realized.

 ##### User provided brightness function example